-Transforming challenging materials including contaminated plastics, manufacturing or industrial wood waste into syngas for use as electricity, heat and biofuels.
+Current mission: Transforming challenging materials including contaminated, plastics, manufacturing or industrial wood waste into syngas for use as electricity, heat and biofuels.
 Decarbonising industrial operations is a critical global challenge in the coming years.

-Wherever possible, our plants use local feedstock sources to support a circular economy by processing local waste feedstocks into energy for local use.
+Wherever possible, EQTEC plants support a circular economy by sourcing and transforming local waste feedstocks into energy and biofuels for local use.